advertisement

 No one ever asks a parent at a dinner party: “So why did you decide to have kids?
 Do you ever regret it?”

-That's not to say that people with kids don't get and feel criticised too at times: see the friendly debate I had with Parent24's Editor, who argues the case for the "breeders"!
+That's not to say that people with kids don't get and feel criticised too at times: see the friendly debate I had with a parent who argued the case for the "breeders"!
 But the societal pressure to have children, and the assumption that true life fulfillment can only be gained this way, is still very powerful.
 This can cause unnecessary unhappiness in people who choose not, or who are unable, to be parents.
 It can also cause a rift between the childed and the childless, when there are in fact so many opportunities for the two camps to join forces in making the best world for the children who do come into it.

 There are many ways to nurture and support the next generation.
 Parenting your own biological children is still the mainstay of this, but not everyone is in a position or suited to fill this role.
 You can also make a valid and valuable contribution through adoption, fostering, teaching or helping to raise kids as an involved aunt, uncle or godparent.